Medicina De Las Flores

 Preparing flower medicines is a holy process for me and has become one of the many practices I use to connect to the more-than-human world.
 I usually wait until I am ‘called’ by a particular flower (I also work with tree, stone and fungi essences and the process is somewhat similar for all).
 Sometimes they visit me in dreams, sometimes they are gifted to me, and sometimes I am stopped in my tracks and pulled into an altered state for a timeless moment by the presence of the flower.
 I then collect suitable water, ideally spring water or rainwater and then head out to romance the flower in question.

 Sitting next to the flower, I bring myself into a quiet state and then begin to feel into it, asking for its medicine and communicating my intentions through prayer, song, imaginal visioning, and feeling.
-If I feel an intuitive ‘yes’ then I sing to it as an offering of my gratitude and love.
+If I feel an intuitive ‘yes’, then I sing to them as an offering of my gratitude and love.
 My songs are generally not learned but spontaneous responses to what I am experiencing in the moment.
-Sometimes I sing for a long time and we enter into a trance together and sometimes it is just a short song in gratitude.
+Sometimes I sing for a long time, and we enter into a trance together, and sometimes it is just a short song in gratitude.
+I sometimes offer libations, tobacco or food offerings in the spirit of reciprocity.

-I then pick the flower (sometimes several depending on how many there are and their size) to be placed into a clear glass or crystal bowl with the water and then into direct sunlight (or moonlight) for up to 4 hours.
-Sometimes I sit with the bowl and again sing, or meditate and sometimes I leave it and return a few hours later.
+I then pick the flowers in question (sometimes several, depending on how many there are and their size) to be placed into a clear glass or crystal bowl with the water and then into direct sunlight (or moonlight) for up to 4 hours.
+Sometimes I sit with the bowl and again sing, or meditate, and sometimes I leave it and return a few hours later.

-The idea is that the light from the sun or moon imprints the vibrational life force (Qi) of the flower into the memory of the water.
-I then decant the water into a small amber glass bottle, add a little preserving alcohol (a tiny amount of high-quality brandy or vodka just in case some botanical components are in the essence) to stabilize it, label it and there it is.
+The idea is that the light from the sun or moon imprints the vibrational life force of the flower into the memory of the water.
+I then decant the water into a small amber glass bottle, add a little preserving alcohol (a small amount of high-quality brandy or vodka, just in case some botanical components are in the essence) to stabilise it, label it, and there it is.
 Every one of my essences has been made in this way, with great love, respect, reverence, and intention.

 How I work with flower essences